DomMc97/Applied-Maths-MSc-Thesis/README.md

 ## MSOA Data Prep
 Files and a notebook relating to the cleaning and merging data relating to MSOAs and trust locations.

+## GAM Classes
+Classes written for the purpose of calculating GAM.